 A few items of news about the plantation, Bolton-on-the-Stono, are included.
-In a letter dated 5 July 1843, Russell's brother, Izard (Ralph Izard) told him of land which was up for sale on the borders of "-Stono" In a letter dated 9 June 1845 Annie wrote to Russell about the death of a slave who was a carpenter at -Stono and the question of who would be trained to replace him.
+In a letter dated 5 July 1843, Russell's brother, Izard (Ralph Izard) told him of land which was up for sale on the borders of "-Stono".
+In a letter dated 9 June 1845 Annie wrote to Russell about the death of an enslaved carpenter at Stono and the question of who would be trained to replace him.

 Annie and Russell occasionally mentioned political troubles arising between North and South.
 In a letter dated 6 August 1852, Annie described reading Uncle Tom's Cabin and feeling she ought to give up her rights to slaves.
 In a letter dated 1 October 1860 Russell wrote that he did not think that the South could be united over the issue of Lincoln's election to the presidency and that efforts to unite it should wait for some larger issue.

 In 1857 there were a few letters congratulating Russell on his election to the presidency of the College of Charleston.